GeekCult/system-next-nest/README.md

 ## Description

-API for checkin and checkout de vehicles.
+System Front Next - BackEnd Nest.
-Developed in NodeJs, NestJs, TypeScript, TypeOrm, Swagger, JWT and Mysql.
+Developed in NodeJs, NestJs, NextJs, TypeScript, TypeOrm, Swagger, JWT and Mysql.
-In this API you must first create a user with email and password.
+In this ystem you can use it for anykind of system its separated in 2 diferentes directories.
-After login with Auth to generate the Token, add the generated token to access the API.
+Backend with swagger and Frontend with Next

 ## Configuration
 Create a .env file at root project with the following data bellow